kushal-10/inventory-dynamics/docs/index.rst

 `idinn` implements inventory dynamics–informed neural networks for solving single-sourcing and dual-sourcing problems.
 Neural network controllers and inventory dynamics are implemented into customizable objects with PyTorch backend to enable users to find the optimal neural controllers for the user-specified inventory systems.

+Demo
+====

+For a quick demo, you can run the `Streamlit app <https://idinn-demo.streamlit.app/>`_ using ``idinn``.
+The app allows you to interactively train and evaluate neural controllers for user-specified dual-sourcing systems.

 Example Usage
 =============